-The fiscal year 2014 (FY14) Cooperative Monitoring, Evaluation and Research Committee (CMER) Work Plan and associated budget have been approved by the Forest Practices Board (Board) based on recommendations from the Forest and Fish Policy Committee (Policy) and CMER.
+The fiscal year 2015 (FY15) Cooperative Monitoring, Evaluation and Research Committee (CMER) Work Plan and associated budget have been approved by the Forest Practices Board (Board) based on recommendations from the TFW Policy Committee (Policy) and CMER.
 The CMER Work Plan presents an integrated strategy for conducting research and monitoring to provide scientific information to support the Forest Practices Adaptive Management Program (AMP).
 The primary purpose of the work plan is to inform CMER participants, Policy constituents, the Board and interested members of the public about CMER research and monitoring activities.
 Continued annual revisions are anticipated in response to research findings of CMER and the broader scientific community, as well as changes in policy priorities and funding.

-Ninety-nine (99) projects (including multiple phases of a project) are listed in the work plan.
+Ninety-four (94) projects (including multiple phases of a project) are listed in the work plan.
 See Appendix A: CMER Projects, Objectives, and Targets for a listing of projects.
 The projects cover a range of topics related to the forest practices rules and are at various stages of development or completion.
-Approximately 36 projects are complete and 17 projects are ongoing (i.e., undergoing study design development or currently being implemented or reviewed).
+Approximately 36 projects are complete and 24 projects are ongoing or to be initiated (i.e., undergoing study design development or currently being implemented or reviewed).
 Projects originated as priority research topics in Schedule L-1 of the Forests and Fish Report (April 1999), which was later revised and adopted by the Board in February 2001 and incorporated into the Washington Forest Practices Habitat Conservation Plan (FP HCP).
 The work plan is organized in a hierarchical format consisting of rule groups, programs, and projects.
 Section 3.0 describes the CMER research and monitoring strategy and approaches used to address critical questions relevant to the AMP.
-Section 4.0 describes CMER and Policy procedures for prioritization at the program and project level, and Section 5.0 presents the Board approved FY14 projects and budget allocations.
-Proposed budget allocations for FY14 projects and activities can be found in Table 4.
+Section 4.0 describes CMER and Policy procedures for prioritization at the program and project level, and Section 5.0 presents the Board approved FY15 projects and budget allocations.
+Proposed budget allocations for FY15 projects and activities can be found in Table 4.
 Section 6.0 provides an overview of the CMER research and monitoring program, with program and project descriptions organized by rule group.
 Appendix A contains a table titled "CMER Projects, Objectives, and Targets," which links specific resource objectives and key riparian functions (e.g., in-stream temperature, large woody debris, litter, sediment, etc.) to CMER projects, organized by programs within rule groups.

-For FY14, there are ten projects in the Type N Riparian Prescriptions Rule Group, six in the Type F Prescriptions Rule Group, one in the Unstable Slopes Rule Group, one in the Roads Rule Group, three in the Wetlands Protection Rule Group, and one in the Wildlife Rule Group.
-Of the twenty-three projects listed in the table below, seventeen are ongoing, five have yet to be initiated, and one is in discussion in WetSAG (wetlands research and monitoring program strategy development).
+For FY15, there are twelve projects in the Type N Riparian Prescriptions Rule Group, five in the Type F Prescriptions Rule Group, two in the Unstable Slopes Rule Group, one in the Roads Rule Group, three in the Wetlands Protection Rule Group, and one in the Wildlife Rule Group.
+Of the twenty-four projects listed in the table below, twenty are ongoing and four have yet to be initiated.
 Three ongoing Type N Riparian Prescriptions Rule Group projects include extension of monitoring for a limited set of functions (e.g., water temperature, sediment, windfall, and amphibian demographics) for time periods beyond those contained in the original study designs.
 Specific project descriptions can be found on the pages listed below; however, reading the complete rule group subsection is recommended in order to better understand the different programs and projects within each rule group, as well as to understand how they are integrated to answer critical research and monitoring questions.

-FY14 CMER Projects
+FY15 CMER Projects